ps-trivia/ps-trivia.github.io/trivia-tracker.md

 Smogon questions are allowed to be asked in Trivia Tracker, but there are a few things you should keep in mind when asking them:

 - Questions that can be answered by using /tier and /om are vetoable only if the answer can be accessed by viewing Banlist/Ruleset; this does NOT apply to if the question can be answered by viewing any links about Metagame discussion, Viability rankings, etc.
-- OMs such as April Fools' Day modes, Weedmons, etc. fall under meme clause and will be vetoed.
+- OMs such as April Fools' Day modes, Weedmons, etc. may be vetoed.
 - Questions about analyses will be ruled as obscure at an auth's discretion.

 Because Smogon questions are allowed, questions about the Create-A-Pokemon (CAP) project are also allowed by extension.
 However, CAP-exclusive Pokemon, moves, items, and abilities are never considered valid answers to Pokemon questions unless specified otherwise.